-Exchange No. 6 is on the edge of property for the Tahoe Forest Church at 10315 Hirschdale Road in Truckee.
+Exchange No. 6 is at the Tahoe Forest Church, 10315 Hirschdale Road in Truckee.
 Parking will be inside the church property.
 Please park in the designated spots and follow the directions given by our parking attendants.
 There will be one way traffic on the church property, so follow the one road to the exit.
 DO NOT EXIT WHERE YOU ENTERED.
 DO NOT DRIVE THE WRONG WAY ON THE CHURCH PROPERTY.
 AND DO NOT PARK AT THE HIRSCHDALE ROAD - GLENSHIRE ROAD INTERSECTION.
-LASTLY, DO NOT PARK OVERNIGHT ON THE CHURCH PROPERTY.
-YOU WILL BE TOWED.